frankiephs/OceanGuardianOfficial/README.md

 > Please refer to the requirements section and install it using pip install command in the terminal of your IDE.
 >
 ### "I cannot install git or use git clone because the school network or admin blocked it."
-> Please refer to "cannot install using pip in cmd" question, or refer to "Installation in windows": method 2.
+> Please refer to "cannot install using pip in cmd" question, or refer to "Installation in windows(updatable ver)": method 2.
 >
 ### "How do I run the game using a browser base Python compiler like programiz that do not have shell/terminal for installing modules?"
 > Please change IDE's like replit(I do not personally suggest if you are in a free version), vs code, IDLE, or standard Python IDE's...